Aaron98990/ways-of-the-game/restarts.md

 ## Indirect Free Kick

 Only direct free kick offenses may lead to a penalty kick.
-Some players call indirect free kicks "two touches" because it requires a touch from two different players.
+Indirect free kicks can occur in the opponent's penalty area and if they do and the ball is closer than 10 yards from the goal line, defenders can stand on the goal line.
+Some players call indirect free kicks "two touches" because it requires a touch from two different players before entering the opponent's goal else it's a goal kick.
+Most indirect free kick offenses are covered [here](https://www.theifab.com/laws/latest/fouls-and-misconduct/#indirect-free-kick) but the most common indirect free kick offnese is offside.

 > The referee indicates an indirect free kick by raising the arm above the head; this signal is maintained until the kick has been taken and the ball touches another player, goes out of play or it is clear that a goal cannot be scored directly.
 > - Law 13 Free Kicks

+> if an indirect free kick is kicked directly into the opponents’ goal, a goal kick is awarded Law 13

-"Until the ball is in play, all opponents must remain: at least 9.15 m (10 yds) from the ball, unless they are on their own goal line between the goalposts"
+> Until the ball is in play, all opponents must remain: at least 9.15 m (10 yds) from the ball, unless they are on their own goal line between the goalposts.
+Law 13

 - [Example 1: The referee has their hand up.
 All opponents are on the goal line between the goalposts since they are less than 10 yds from the ball.](https://youtu.be/57Gs6vLMnvU?t=25)
 - [Example 2: The referee has their hand up.
 All opponents are on the goal line between the goalposts since they are less than 10 yds from the ball.](https://www.youtube.com/watch?v=ARC-zVHgsA8)